nazneenprojects/techcrafting-with-keying/_posts/2024-01-01-Java New Features after JDK7.markdown

 ---
 ## 1. Java 8 :
       1. Before JDK 8 , interface type could have only public abstract methods.
-JDK8 introduced 'default' method and public 'static ' methods .
+JDK8 introduced 'default' method and public 'static ' methods.
+All these new method types are concrete methods.
       2. JDK 9, introduced private methods in interface , both static and non-static.
+All these new method types are concrete methods.

 ---